 So what do you think is different then, compared to other curricula that you have seen?

-Well, for a start, almost all the other activities that are done in the early years and pre-school settings are about teaching knowledge and skills – letters, numbers, counting, this is how you stick, this is how you cut, this is how you hold a pencil… The rest of the time is spent dealing with social and emotional issues that arise or free play of course.
+Well, for a start, almost all the other learning activities that are done in the early years and pre-school settings are about teaching knowledge and skills – letters, numbers, counting, this is how you stick, this is how you cut, this is how you hold a pencil… The rest of the time is spent dealing with social and emotional issues that arise or free play of course.
 Of course children need knowledge and skills but they are not the starting point.
 Key to Learning recognises that the mental abilities and neural connections a child needs to make before they can succeed at all those other things.

 I think that’s the best way I can describe it – the games cleverly train the brain to see what is not apparent visually, build up mental models of the way things work, provide deep opportunities for the child to articulate their ideas, foster understanding at a deep level, recognise and solve problems, plan and implement and test their own plans, exercise self-control when necessary… and they also open up the imagination so much – it’s incredible.